sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2023-07-11-ProjectingAPointOnASurface.md

 $$

-We want to write gradiant and hessian of the distance function as matrix function of gradient and hessian of surface function
+We want to write gradient and Hessian of the distance function as matrix function of gradient and Hessian of surface function.

 Matrix form of equation(3) is equivalent to: